What do you love about coaching?

 Jose is a native Portuguese speaker and can also converse in Spanish, French and Italian.

-Jose features on Episode 6 of The Lockdown Sessions podcast, talking about how to be more present and mindful as a way of helping reduce stress levels during Lockdown.
-June 2020.
+Jose features on Episode 6 and 33 of The Lockdown Sessions podcast.
 If you wish to listen, or watch the YouTube video, the links can found via our Learning Lounge.